M.A./Ph.D. Clinical Psychology

 Currently Enrolling for Fall 2021

-The Ph.D. program celebrates its 30 year long tradition of offering clinical psychology doctoral education in depth psychological traditions, which emphasizes radical theorizing, in-depth relational clinical education, and engagement in issues of social justice and care.
+The M.A./Ph.D. program celebrates its 30 year long tradition of offering clinical psychology doctoral education in depth psychological traditions, which emphasizes radical theorizing, in-depth relational clinical education, and engagement in issues of social justice and care.
 The program prepares psychologists through integration of diverse depth psychological traditions, human sciences scholarship, and community praxis.Request More Information

 M.A./Ph.D. in Clinical Psychology with Emphasis in Depth Psychology